Monday, 26 June 2017

 In the main square, the hotel restaurant looked promising but was closed on Mondays, so we continued up the street, past the Café de Paris (how many of them are there in France?), to the next corner, where there was a large restaurant called le Soleil d’Or, with outdoor tables under awnings and some heavily lopped trees.

 Fortunately, they were open on Mondays, but only the menu du jour was on offer.
 We did not mind.
 We took our apéritifs outside and told the waitress that we would dine outside also, but when the time came it was getting cool, so we asked to go inside.

 There was a dining room behind the bar, with a dark, old-fashioned appearance.
 The rough-hewn stone walls that we admired at first turned out to be wallpaper, and there were mismatched tablecloths, chairs and rugs, but the atmosphere was pleasant.

 Our fellow diners were a German couple whom we had seen earlier at the camping ground, three roughly dressed Spanish workers, and four young locals.
 Our table was next to the window, looking out onto the terrace.

 The fixed menu began with a hearty slab of terrine, delicious with salad, gherkins and bread, and proceeded to crumbed chicken accompanied by pasta and a spicy sauce.

 For dessert, Keith had Îles Flottantes, but I just had coffee.
-Meanwhile our cyclist friends had arrived for an after-dinner drink and were sitting just outside the open window near us, so we had a conversation without rising from our seats.
+Meanwhile, our cyclist friends had arrived for an after-dinner drink and were sitting just outside the open window near us, so we were able to converse without rising from our seats.